 U.S. Secretary of State Henry Kissinger met Soviet leaders in Moscow on Wednesday (21 January)?

-U.S. Secretary of State Henry Kissinger met Soviet leaders in Moscow on Wednesday (21 January) for talks aimed at securing a second Strategic Arms Limitation (SALT) agreement.
+Background: U.S. Secretary of State Henry Kissinger met Soviet leaders in Moscow on Wednesday (21 January) for talks aimed at securing a second Strategic Arms Limitation (SALT) agreement.

 Dr. Kissinger and a U.S. delegation met Soviet Communist Party leader Leonid Brezhnev and Foreign Mintier Andrei Gromyko and other top officials at the Kremlin.
 At the end of two days of talks, however, proposes for a now Soviet-American summit appeared remote.

 U.S. officials reported that Dr. Kissinger had achieved "very substantial progress" towards a pact formalising the 1974 Vladivostok ceiling of 2,400 missiles and bombers on each side.